-A history of leadership
+A History of Leadership

 Your Neighbor, The Problem-Solver

-Dr. Richard Pan is a proud Sacramento father, small business owner, educator, physician and Asian-American, who has dedicated his life to building healthy communities no matter how difficult the challenge.
+Dr. Richard Pan is a proud Sacramento father, small business owner, educator, physician and Asian-American who has dedicated his life to building healthy communities, no matter how difficult the challenge.

 Action in the Community

-As he put down roots as a community leader, Dr. Pan founded Communities and Physicians Together, a grassroots program partnering pediatricians with local communities.
-He also co-founded Healthy Kids Healthy Future, which secured health, dental and vision coverage for over 65,000 children in the Sacramento region.
+As he established himself as a community leader, Dr. Pan founded Communities and Physicians Together, a grassroots program that partners pediatricians with local communities.
+Additionally, he co-founded 'Healthy Kids Healthy Future,' ensuring health, dental, and vision coverage for over 65,000 children in the Sacramento region.

 Dr. Pan led a local coalition to establish Federally Qualified Health Centers in Sacramento and established a pediatric clinic in Oak Park as one of the first sites.
 But as the Great Recession hit, the prospect of significant budget cuts loomed over the programs he built with the community.